370rokas/Triangulator/README.md

 A modding tool for Cossacks 2 & Heroes of Annihilated Empires.

+Unfortunatelly, this version of the code only supports .gp2 (HoAE) files.
+I may re-add the support for .g2d files if i have time in the feature, but if you want feel free to implement it yourself and create a pull request :)

 Read more about its usage [here](https://cossacks2modding.wiki.gg/wiki/Triangulator).

 ## How to build?